Background pattern

 If you take more Slinda than you should

-No serious adverse effects have been described for taking too many Slinda tablets at once.
-The symptoms you may experience are nausea, vomiting, and mild vaginal bleeding.
+No serious harmful effects have been described for taking too many Slinda tablets at once.
+The symptoms that may occur are nausea, vomiting, and mild vaginal bleeding.

-However, in case of overdose, consult your doctor because a blood test will be required.
+However, in case of overdose, consult your doctor because a blood test should be performed.

 In cases of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 915620420, indicating the medication and the amount ingested.